Kaimātai Koiora Mororiki

 - able to communicate complex ideas simply.

-Useful experience for microbiologists includes laboratory work, or medical laboratory experience if working in a medical setting.
+Useful experience for microbiologists includes laboratory work.

 Find out more about training